Darem Tabbaa

 Darem Tabbaa (دارم الطباع) (born 1958) is a Syrian veterinarian and politician.
-He became Education Minister in 2020.
+He served as Education Minister from August 2020 until August 2023.

 Education

 He graduated from the faculty of Faculty of Veterinary Medicine of Al Baath University as a veterinarian in 1981.

-He obtained a phD in Virology, Epidemiology and Public Health from the Faculty of veterinary medicine of the University of Leipzig in 1988.
-And obtained a second phD in Tropical and Subtropical Animal Hygiene from the University of Göttingen in 1998.
+He obtained a PhD in Virology, Epidemiology and Public Health from the Faculty of veterinary medicine of the University of Leipzig in 1988.
+And obtained a second PhD in Tropical and Subtropical Animal Hygiene from the University of Göttingen in 1998.

-Career
+Political career

 He has been an accredited expert at the Athens World Health Organization (WHO) Center for Health and Environmental Science Education for more than a quarter of a century.

 He has occupied many scientific positions as a head of section, vice –dean and a dean of college.

-He runs many international Syrian projects and in 2015 he became a Director of the National Center for Educational Curriculum Development and remained until 2019 and later was named as Assistant Secretary of Education.
+He runs many international Syrian projects and in 2015 he became a Director of the National Center for Educational Curriculum Development and remained until 2019 and later was named as Assistant Minister of Education.